Intracorneal Ring Segments

 Indications

-According to the FDA, Intacs are intended for the reduction or elimination of mild myopia (-1.00 to -3.00 D spherical equivalent at the spectacle plane) in patients who are aged 21 years or older, in patients with documented stability of refraction as demonstrated by a change of less than or equal to 0.50 D for at least 12 months prior to the preoperative examination, and in patients where the astigmatic component is +1.00 D or less.
+According to the FDA, Intacs are intended for the reduction or elimination of mild myopia (-1.00 to -3.00 D spherical equivalent at the spectacle plane) in patients who are aged 21 years or older, in patients with documented stability of refraction as demonstrated by a change of less than or equal to 0.50 D for at least 12 months before the preoperative examination, and in patients where the astigmatic component is +1.00 D or less.

 Table 2.
 Predicted Nominal Correction and Recommended Prescribing Range